yashjri/yashjri.github.io/content/about/index.md

 I have been awarded as Winner of the Inter-College competition of [MAISM](https://www.maism.org/) college in [**Chess**](https://www.chess.com/member/yashjri) competition (2023).

-Here is a list of programming Languages that I'm familiar with!
+Here is a list of programming Languages that I'm familiar with!!